C. Harold Wills

 Childe Harold Wills (June 1, 1878 – December 30, 1940) was an American engineer and businessman.
-He was an early associate of Henry Ford, one of the first employees of the Ford Motor Company, and the chief contributor to the design of the Model T. After leaving Ford, he began his own automobile company.
+He was an early associate of Henry Ford, one of the first employees of the Ford Motor Company, and the chief contributor to the design of the Model T. After leaving Ford, he began his own automobile company, Wills Sainte Claire.

 Early career

 Wills was born in Fort Wayne, Indiana, in 1878, the youngest child of John C. and Angelina S. Wills.
 His first name Childe was taken from the poem Childe Harold's Pilgrimage by Lord Byron.
 Wills hated the name, however, and always went by his middle name Harold or his initials C. H. instead.
 By 1885, the family had moved to Detroit, Michigan, where Wills finished his schooling.
 Wills seemed to have an equal interest in commercial art and mechanical engineering; he learned a considerable amount about the latter from his father, a railroad mechanic.

 When Wills was 17, he began a four-year apprenticeship as a toolmaker at the Detroit Lubricator Company, where his father worked.
 At the same time, he took night courses in metallurgy, chemistry and mechanical engineering.
 After serving his apprenticeship, he moved on to the Boyer Machine Co., later the Burroughs Adding Machine Co., becoming chief engineer in 1901, when he was only 23.